maxamel/SpringZKAuth/README.md

 [Zero-knowledge](https://en.wikipedia.org/wiki/Zero-knowledge_proof) is a cryptographic method one can use when required to prove knowledge of a certain secret without revealing anything about the secret itself.
 This method is utilized in this project to provide a zero-knowledge password proof (ZKPP) authentication mechanism, meaning proving the knowledge of a password without revealing anything about it.
 Traditionally, when a user logs into a system, he transmits his user and password over the (possibly encrypted) network.
 Various security methods exist in order to ensure this password is kept securely, such as hashing, salting, etc.
 This project provides enhanced security in the form of ZKPP, and continuous authentication.
 Specifically, the password of the user is kept completely secret, and is never transmitted over the wire to the server.
-The server holds only a hint (which is a one-way function) of the password, that is irreversible and no one can deduce the original password from it.
+The server holds only a hint (i.e. a one-way function) of the password, that is irreversible and no one can deduce the original password from it.
 Additionally, the session ID of the user is periodically changed on the server side.
 This session ID is also kept secret and the server only transmits a hint via a message broker (e.g. Kafka) about the new session ID.
 These hints rely on the [discrete logarithm](https://en.wikipedia.org/wiki/Discrete_logarithm) problem, to ensure only the user can compute the necessary information, and no one else.
 This makes session hijacking practically useless since the session ID is only valid for a very short period of time (configurable).
-The server can also set inactivity thresholds on the session so that if a user is idle for a certain period of time his session is invalidated and he will have to perform the authentication process again.

 # Usage

-The purpose of the project is to provide an infrastructure.
+The purpose of the project is to provide a POC-level system.
 If you want to build a RESTful service which provides enhanced security and privacy through ZKPP and continuous authentication then you can use this project as a starting point.
 However, the content to be served by the service is up to you.
 Currently the logic of the application is just keeping records of users and providing secure, authenticated access to them.
 You can add your own APIs, DB tables, and all the rest, according to the needs of your own application.